beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

     -   **Resizable Splitter:** You can click and drag the splitter between the two panels to resize them to your preference.
 Your chosen layout is saved automatically.
 -   **UDIO Params Tab:** This tab provides a dedicated form to specify parameters for UDIO.
 You can toggle if the track is instrumental, provide custom lyrics, and set a target duration in seconds.
 -   **JSON Output Tab:** This tab provides a structured JSON object containing your selected tags, text inputs, category order, and UDIO parameters.
 This is useful for saving, sharing, or for use in other tools.
--   **Conflict Warnings:** If you select tags that are logically incompatible (e.g., "Slow Tempo" and "High Tempo"), a warning box will appear at the top of this panel listing the conflicts.
+-   **Conflict Warnings:** When you select a tag that conflicts with one or more already selected tags, a modal will appear.
+It clearly lists all conflicts and gives you three options: keep the new tag (which deselects all conflicting tags), keep both (allowing you to override the conflict rule), or cancel the selection.

 ## Header Controls (Crafter View Only)